ibm-cloud-docs/cis/alerts.md

    No action is necessary if you receive a pool toggle alert.
 Each alert includes the state that the pool was toggled to, the time it occurred, and which user made the change.

-## Limitations for advanced security events alerts
+## Limitations for advanced security events alert
 {: #limitations-advanced-security-events}

 Alerts are not sent for each individual event.
 Instead, they are triggered only when there is a spike in traffic that crosses a certain threshold.